-Programming and event director Fay Cowan talks us through what Decoded Future attendees can expect when it debuts at London’s Tobacco Dock on June 26.
+Programming and event director Fay Cowan talks us through what summit attendees can expect when it debuts at London’s Tobacco Dock on June 26.

-So Fay, if you could sum up Decoded Future in one or two sentences…
+So Fay, if you could sum up ‘Stylus presents Decoded Future’ in one or two sentences…

 “We want to help you reinvent the way you create, and to make you aware of the opportunities that change presents.
 It’s all too easy to get lost in the daily grind; this event gives you the chance to look beyond your industry towards a more creative, collaborative and sustainable future.”

 “People interested in innovation, people wanting some creative inspiration – but above all, people who are open to change.
 If they’re willing to open themselves up, they’ll make new connections, collaborate and have the chance to go on and achieve great things.”

 Your goal, according to the tagline, is to “empower change-makers”.
 How so?

 “We need to take charge of our futures, so this event is about putting power back into the hands of the change-makers.
 We’ll put them in a position to action the new ideas they come across, and to cultivate new partnerships.